zuavra/crumbware/README.md

 * If the route is a `null` the handler is executed.
 * If the route is a string the handler is executed only if the route matches the request pathname verbatim.
 * If the route spec is an instance of RegExp the handler is executed only if the regex matches.
+* If the route spec is a function the handler is executed only if `!!f(route, request, response)`.

 When a request comes in: